dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```
 $ srun snakemake --cores all get_pattern
 ```
 The output is an R object `NMF.rds` containing the factorization result, including basis and coefficient matrices, plus, plots showing the rank selection result.
 The output is under `./output/{label}/pattern/`.
-Implicitly, training and test set files (resp. train_features.rds, test_features.rds) are created and, subsequently, used for the learning model.
+Implicitly, training and test set files (resp. `train_features.rds`, `test_features.rds`) are created under `features' folder and, subsequently, used for the learning model.

-For the testing example, the prediction.csv is supposed to contain 1905 sites.
+For the testing example, `train_features.rds` is supposed to contain 1905 sites.

 - Run visualize_pattern rule to predict modified sites
 ```